PlugShare/plugshare.github.io/source/index.html.md

 </table>

 ### Returns
 A list of JSON objects.
-Each object is a simplified Photo object.
+Each object is a simplified Photo object and contains an attribute "station_ids" which is a list of strings.
+Each string is the network's unique identifier for a charger at the Photo's Location.

 ### Paging
 Make a query with a start time.
 The response is a list of JSON objects representing photos,